-The people of the Twin Cities prepare for the curtain call as something within ELPIS begins to change.
+The people of the Twin Cities prepare for the changing tide as something within ELPIS begins to change.

 Fortuna requested another round of Itero Recino.
 Theta didn’t question her about it when returning alone several hours after ELPIS’s truth was revealed, didn’t even question Tau on how he became locked in the room with them.
 When Tau left after receiving another proto-conductor from him, Theta settled into the requested game as if nothing had happened.

 However, instead of inquiring about another warehouse after winning the match, Theta asked her, “Why do you still insist on playing?”

 Fortuna answered without answering.
 “Obviously, I have a question I want to ask.”